Solbridge Energy Advisors

 The Solar Investment Tax Credit (ITC) is a federal program enacted in 2006 to promote the growth of solar (since then, the industry has grown more than 10,000%).
 This program applies to both residential and commercial solar installations.
 As long as you own your solar system, you can receive a discount on the taxes you owe proportional to the cost of your solar investment.

-The ITC has been extended at a rate of 26% until the end of 2022, at which time it is scheduled to step down to 22%.
-So, if you go solar before the end of 2022, you can deduct an extra 4% from your taxes!
+As of 2023, the ITC has been extended at a rate of 30% for the next 10 years!
+The ITC will decrease to 26% for systems installed in 2033, and 22% for systems installed in 2034.
 There is no cap on the value of the credit.
 The larger your investment, the larger the credit.
 If you don’t have sufficient tax liability, you can apply the credit to future years as long as the tax credit is in effect.

 For commercial entities, accelerated depreciation offers an additional tax incentive that typically equates to 20-30% of the total upfront cost of going solar.
-Current tax code allows businesses to depreciate 100% of the solar system’s total cost in the first year of ownership.
+As of 2023, current tax code allows businesses to depreciate 80% of the solar system’s total cost basis in the first year of ownership.
 Like the ITC, this relies on your federal tax liability, but can similarly be rolled over into subsequent years until its full value has been realized.

 Solar Renewable Energy Credits (SRECs) are part of a state-sanctioned solar incentive system that increases the economic value of a solar investment.
 As a solar energy producer, you earn one SREC for every 1000 kWh of solar energy your system produces.
 Your SRECs can then be sold in a state marketplace to accelerate payback.
 SREC prices fluctuate, and their value is influenced by traditional market forces (supply & demand) as well as state and federal policies.
 SRECS can be generated and sold by any type of solar producer, as long as you own the solar array.